-PREVIOUS NEXT >>
+Percent of respondents who agreed/stron statements...
+I feel safe at this school.
+I think faculty are genuinely concerned about my welfare.
+I think administrators are genuinely concerned about my welfare.
+I feel close to people at this school.
+75%

+Percent of respondents who agreed/stro were to report an incident of s

-Sexual Violence Prevention Training and Student Knowledge Report Contents m All Years Report Introduction Quick Takes All feats n = 927 Survey Methods Eighty-five percent of first-year respondents received prevention training.
-The number of respondents Have you received sexual violend information or trainin Demographics receiving training in subsequent years declined.Most respondents who received training thought it was Campus Climate and Harassment Over half of respondents understand what the school would do to address a sexual violence complaint.
-15% Yes Prevention Training and Student Knowledge 22% No · I do not recall · Sexual Violence Experiences • Perpetrator Behavior, Relationship, Location of Respondents who reported that training was very useful/useful in increasing their knowledge of Percent the Incident The definition of sexual violence 92% Reporting an Incident Sexual violence prevention strategies (e.g., asking for consent, responsible alcohol use) 90% Percent of respondents who agreed/strong following Stalking Reporting an incident of sexual violence 88% I am confident my school would administer Partner Violence Bystander intervention 86% the formal procedures to fairly address reports of sexual violence.
-83% Community Behaviors The school's procedures for investigating an incident of sexual violence 80% Community Attitudes Avg. n= 578 If a friend or I experienced sexual violence, I would know where to go to get help.
-81% EAB Resources I know what confidential resources (e.g., victim advocacy, counseling) are available to me to report an incident of sexual violence.
-78% terpreting This Chart
+Sexual Violence Prevention Training and Student Knowledge

+- Eighty-five percent of first-year respondents received prevention training.
+The number of respondents receiving training in subsequent years declined. - Most respondents who received training thought it was useful in increasing their knowledge. - Over half of respondents understand what the school would do to address a sexual violence complaint.

+Respondents who reported that training was very useful/useful in increasing their knowledge of Percent The definition of sexual violence 92% Sexual violence prevention strategies (e.g., asking for consent, responsible alcohol use) 90% Reporting an incident of sexual violence 88% Bystander intervention 86% The school's procedures for investigating an incident of sexual violence 80% to address complaints of sexual violence.
-Avg. n= 922

-I understand my school's formal procedures to address complaints of sexual violence.
+I understand my school's formal procedures